Abdusshh/newsletter-app-workflow/blog/blog.md

 }
 ```

-**Key Points:**

-- **Redis Client**: Configured using environment variables.
-- **Helper Functions**:
-  - `getUserFrequency`: Retrieves a user's subscription frequency.
-  - `removeUser`: Deletes a user's subscription.
-  - `checkSubscription`: Checks if a user is subscribed.

-## Email Sending Function
+### Email Sending Function

-We created a custom function to send emails using our own email API that we developed in a separate blog post.
-To learn more about it, you can read our previous [Email Scheduler Blog](https://upstash.com/blog/email-scheduler-qstash-python).
+To send emails, we'll use our own email API that we developed in a previous blog post about creating an [Email Scheduler with QStash Python SDK](https://upstash.com/blog/email-scheduler-qstash-python).

+Here's the `email.ts` file:

 ```typescript title="src/lib/email.ts"
 export async function sendEmail(message: string, email: string) {